Open-CSP/FlexForm/README.md

 ## Installation

+**This information can also be found index.php/Special:WSForm/Docs.
+Look for wsform installation and wsform config**

 Grab in instance from the https://bitbucket.org/wikibasesolutions/mw-wsform/.
 Create a "WSForm" folder in your Wiki extensions folder and extract the files there.

+---

 ## Setup
-~~In order to add pages to your wiki, you will need to setup a BOT password for WSForm~~.
+In order to add pages to your wiki, you will need to setup a BOT password for WSForm.
-~~More information on setting up a bot-password can be found [https://www.mediawiki.org/wiki/Manual:Bot_passwords](here).~~
+More information on setting up a bot-password can be found [https://www.mediawiki.org/wiki/Manual:Bot_passwords](here).

+OR

-We skipped BOT password as they were unreliable. (will be added in the near future) To edit or create pages you will need to create an user account with all appropriate rights.
+You will need to create an user account with all appropriate rights.

 First go to Special:CreateAccount and create an account e.g. formsubmitter.

 Set the appropriate rights in Special:UserRights.

+---

+METHOD 1:

 Open ``` /WSForm/config/config_default.php  ``` fill the username and password you just created.

 If you on a FARM add the path to the FARM (read the description in the config file).

 Save the file as config.php

+METHOD 2:

+Go to index.php/Special:WSForm/Setup and follow the instructions

+---

 If you are on FARM you can add a WSFormSettings.php in the wiki/name folder with the following content :
 ```php